 Date, author and review

-- Is it clear who has carried out the assessment, when it was carried out and in what circumstances it will be reviewed (for example when circumstances change or if it becomes apparent that there are issues that have been overlooked)?
+- Is it clear who has carried out the assessment, when it was carried out and in what circumstances it will be reviewed (for example when circumstances change, such as the emergence of the Omicron variant, or if it becomes apparent that there are issues that have been overlooked)?

 - Has it been undertaken by a competent person?

 This is a legal requirement.
 A competent person is defined by the HSE as someone with the necessary skills, knowledge and experience to undertake the role.
 (If you are unsure that the person/people who have undertaken the risk assessment meet this requirement, ask how they meet the criteria.)